lemocla/Which-way-is-up/README.md

        - Forms where user input is required
        - Engaging text and headings throughout to introduce main sections of the website
        - Icons for interactive and visual elements

+     - #### **Business rules**
+       - Artwork can be added to a portfolio and not be available for purchase
+       - Artwork can be available for purchase and not feature in a portfolio
+       - Artwork and portoflio may be set as active, inactive or draft
+       - Orders will be set as in progress and the shop owner to action orders as dispatched
+       - Delivery are free and items can only be shipped to a UK address

      - #### **Constraints**